scitran/client/Scitran-class.md

 %% Search and list
-st.search(objType,...)  -  Search for objects constrained by many possible limits (file type, label, date...). st.listObjects(objType, parentID, ...) - List objects within a parent; might change to getObjects [p,s,a] = st.projectHierarchy - List the sessions and acquisitions in a project hierarchy
+st.search(objType,...)  -  Search for objects constrained by many possible limits (file type, label, date...). st.list(objType, parentID, ...) - List objects within a parent; might change to getObjects [p,s,a] = st.projectHierarchy - List the sessions and acquisitions in a project hierarchy

 % Metadata